-Here’s what Sujan Patel, the founder of Right Inbox, shared with me based on his own experience.
+Here’s what Sujan Patel, the founder of Mailshake, shared with me based on his own experience.

 “To ensure you’re not putting your website at risk, monitor any possible keywords cannibalization issues by running a site audit at least every 6 months.”

 And I couldn’t agree more!